-1. Containment
+D.1.
+Containment

 Greenhouse containment is essential in preventing the accidental release of transgenic research materials into the environment.
 When planning an experiment, all ways that an organism can breach containment must be considered.
-Traffic flow of personnel, air flow within the facility, prevention of cross- contamination, proper labeling, and permit requirements are important elements in this process.
+Traffic flow of personnel, air flow within the facility, prevention of cross-contamination, proper labeling, and permit requirements are important elements in this process.

-2. Access
+D.2.
+Access

-Only approved students, faculty, staff or other critical personnel may enter the University of Utah's greenhouse facility and must obey greenhouse facility rules (a single entrance to the facility is security card protected).
-Within the greenhouse facility, entry to greenhouse bays or growth chambers with ongoing experiments requiring BL1-P containment is restricted as specified in the greenhouse rules.
-All support staff and external contractors must be approved by the Greenhouse Manager to enter BL1-P active greenhouses or growth chambers, and by the PI for students or research staff deemed to critically require access to support experiments in progress (the PI will be responsible for providing the Greenhouse Director with a list of research personnel).
+Only approved students, faculty, staff or other critical personnel may enter the University of Utah's greenhouse facility must obey facility rules (a single entrance to the facility is security card protected).
+Entry to greenhouse bays with ongoing experiments requiring BL1-P or BL2-P containment is restricted as specified in the greenhouse rules.
+All support staff and external contractors must be approved by the Greenhouse or Facility Manager to enter BL1-P or BL2-P active greenhouses, and by the PI for students or research staff deemed to critically require access to support experiments in progress: for entry into the Greenhouse, the PI will be responsible for providing the Greenhouse Director with a list of research personnel.
 The Greenhouse Manager must be notified when the plants contained within that greenhouse bay or growth chamber are under restricted access, and signage indicating restricted access must be posted on greenhouse or growth chamber doors.
-The Greenhouse Director and PI will be responsible for ensuring that all individuals with access to BL1-P active greenhouses or growth chambers are knowledgeable of special containment strategies, any required personal protective equipment, entry/exit procedures, and requirements for removal/disposal of recombinant biological materials.
+The Greenhouse Director and PI will be responsible for ensuring that all individuals with access to BL1-P or BL2-P active greenhouses are knowledgeable of special containment strategies, any required personal protective equipment, entry/exit procedures, and requirements for removal/disposal of recombinant biological materials.

-3. Records
+D.3.
+Records

 In BL1-P greenhouse bays, it is important that all users read the University of Utah Greenhouse Manual and follow applicable Standard Operating Procedures (SOPs) as established by the PI.
-A copy of the SOPs for experiments being performed in any given greenhouse bay must be maintained in the respective greenhouse bay by the PI.
-Record logs of all in-process experiments in the greenhouse facility must be kept by the greenhouse manager (IBC registrations or a simple list of ongoing experiments are suitable records for BL1-P).
+A copy of the SOPs for experiments being performed in any given greenhouse bay should be maintained in the respective greenhouse bay by the PI.
+Record logs of all in-process experiments in the greenhouse facility should be kept by the greenhouse manager (IBC registrations or a simple list of ongoing experiments are suitable records for BL1-P).